Russo-Turkish War (1877–1878): Balkan theatre/Romanian War of Independence

-Balkan theatre

 At the start of the war, Russia and Romania destroyed all vessels along the Danube and mined the river, thus ensuring that Russian forces could cross the Danube at any point without resistance from the Ottoman Navy.
 The Ottoman command did not appreciate the significance of the Russians' actions.
 In June, a small Russian unit crossed the Danube close to the delta, at Galați, and marched towards Ruschuk (today Ruse).
 This made the Ottomans even more confident that the big Russian force would come right through the middle of the Ottoman stronghold.